AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

     ![Add new eVars](assets/create-analytics-workspace/add-new-evars.png)

 1. Provide an appropriate name and description for each eVars and **Save** your changes.
-We will be using these eVars to create an Analysis Workspace project in the next section.
+We use these eVars to create an Analysis Workspace project in the next section.
 So, a user-friendly name makes the variables easily discoverable.

    ![eVars](assets/create-analytics-workspace/evars.png)